Darren-cy/monash_final_proj_2024/readme.md

 py -m pip install -r requirements.txt
 ```

-Install the latest Postgresql and run the following commands:
+Install the latest Postgresql and run the following commands in the terminal:

 ```
 psql

-CREATE DATABASE <database_name>
+CREATE DATABASE <database_name>;

 CREATE USER <username> WITH PASSWORD 'password';